h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 1000!) and so re-bins in units of 5: {1,1,2,4},{8},{},{16},{lots of empty bins}{100} (the RH split has the single value 1000).

-And so on: important dense ranges with split essentially logrithmeticaly at each layer.
+And so on: important dense ranges with split essentially logarithmically at each layer.

 **What should I do if my variables are long skewed in the tail and might